tubbo/thewonderbars.com/README.md

 band's musical exports, for which it uses PostgreSQL.
 One can concievably route any vanity URL to a Facebook attribute in `routes.rb`.

+## BlueVelvet

+This is the original implementation of BlueVelvet, where the engine was extracted from.
+You can see it in action in this branch, 'develop'.
+Check out `FacebookController` to see how one may take advantage of inheritance to make the Facebook::Client on your own custom controllers.

 ## Roadmap

 - Install ActiveAdmin to manage Releases.